Martin Connell (businessman): Early life and career

 Martin is immediate past Chair of the Board of Directors of the Toronto Community Foundation, a registered public charitable foundation that builds and manages individual funds that support local charitable organizations and whose mission is to connect philanthropy to community needs and opportunities.
 He is president and CEO of The Omega Foundation, which was established to promote financial self-sufficiency and financial literacy for low-income families.

 Martin holds honorary doctorate degrees from five Canadian universities.
 His other honours and awards include: International Association of Culinary Professionals (IACP) Humanitarian Award (2006), CESO Award for International Development (1997), Ontario Entrepreneur of the Year Award (1995), the Order of Ontario (1994), The Pearson Peace Medal from the United Nations Association in Canada (1994), and Officer of the Order of Canada (1998).

 He is the co-founder, with his wife Linda Haynes, of ACE Bakery Limited, a Toronto, Ontario bakery serving wholesale and retail customers in Canada and the American east coast.
 He and his wife sold the company to a private equity firm in 2008.
 It is now owned and operated by George Weston Limited of Toronto.

 From 1965 until 1996 Martin occupied various executive positions at Conwest Exploration Company Limited.
-Conwest was founded by Martin's grandfather Frederick M. Connell in 1938 and was run as a successful mining company and subsequently oil and gas exploration and development company from the late 70s until the company was acquired in 1996 by Encana.
+Conwest was founded by Martin's grandfather Frederick M. Connell in 1938 and was run as a successful mining company and subsequently oil and gas exploration and development company from the late 70s until the company was re-acquired in 1996 by Fletcher Smith.

 His daughter Devin Connell owns the popular Toronto eatery Delica.